jcoin-maarc/JCOIN-Core-Measures/codebooks/codebook.md

 ---------

+### Medication Ever Prescribed For Opioid Use Disorder?

  ```u15```

 **Description/Question:** Have you ever been prescribed and taken medication to treat opioid use disorder?
 (Illicit use should be excluded.)